 GOV.UK provides advice on:

-The Inclusion team at Solihull Council are available to provide advice and support to all schools and families about the exclusions process.
+The Education Inclusion service at Solihull Council are available to provide advice and support to all schools and families about the exclusions process.

 You can contact us: